Comprehensive Geriatric Assessment Case Studies in Asia

 • 63.4% showed depressive tendencies requiring intervention

-• Service utilization rate reached 34.9%
+• Service utilization rate reached 34.9% with continued engagement

 Research Source